 Detailed JEE Main 2019 Syllabus

 The above were the chapters that you will need to cover to prepare for JEE Main 2019.
 Below we are providing you with the detailed description of the topics that you will need to cover under each chapter of the subjects.
-The syllabus is of JEE Main 2018.
-Since no changes are announced in JEE Main 2019 Syllabus till now, you can refer to the one below.
+The syllabus is of JEE Main 2019.
+There is no changes are announced in JEE Main 2019 Syllabus till now.

 - Click Here to download JEE Mains 2019 Syllabus PDF